fburic/candia/README.md

 CANDIA was developed and used on POSIX systems: Ubuntu 18.04 and CentOS 7.8 Linux, as well as macOS 10.13 (High Sierra), 10.14 (Mojave), 10.15 (Catalina).
-By using the Singularity container, CANDIA should be runnable on any OS that supports Singularity
+By using the Singularity container, CANDIA should be runnable on any OS that supports Singularity.

 ### Third-party software